Shiro Azuma

-Shiro Azuma (東 史郎, Azuma Shirō) was a Japanese soldier who openly admitted his participation in Japanese war crimes against the Chinese during the Second World War.
-He was one of the few former soldiers of the Empire of Japan to admit to his participation in the 1937 Nanking Massacre.
+Shiro Azuma (東 史郎, Azuma Shirō) was a Japanese soldier who openly admitted his participation in Japanese war crimes against the Chinese during World War II.
+He was one of the few former soldiers of the Empire of Japan to admit to his participation in the 1937 Nanjing Massacre.
 After his confession, he visited China seven times to apologize and help Chinese scholars find more evidence of the Japanese soldiers' brutality.
 He prepared an eighth trip to Nanjing but died of cancer on January 3, 2006 in Kyoto.

 Journal

 In 1987, Azuma published his diary, My Nanking Platoon, written during his time in China about the Nanjing Massacre.
 His full diary was published in Japanese in 2001 as Azuma Shiro no Nikki.
 It has also been published in Chinese, and in English in 2006 as The Diary of Azuma Shiro (translated by Kimberly Hughes and published by the Phoenix Publishing Media Group).

 In an interview in 1998, Azuma stated the following:

 In addition, he described how one of his superior officers, Mitsuharu Hashimoto, allegedly killed a Chinese civilian.
 Hashimoto was said to have put a Chinese civilian into a mailbag, soaked it with kerosene, and burned the bag to entertain his comrades.
 Afterwards, he placed a hand grenade inside the bag and threw it into a river in an effort to create a "stimulating high".